 Skilled North Carolina Advocate Protects Individuals’ Constitutional Rights

 North Carolina law has four levels of misdemeanors.
 Though they don’t carry the long prison terms associated with felony crimes, one conviction can trigger serious punishment and lifelong consequences.
-Located in Monroe, Huffman & Kendrick, PLLC has provided effective legal defense in North Carolina misdemeanor cases since 1961.
+Located in Monroe, Law Office of Huffman & Kendrick, PLLC has provided effective legal defense in North Carolina misdemeanor cases since 1961.
 If you’ve been accused of assault, disorderly conduct, solicitation or some other misdemeanor offense, attorney Carol Huffman Kendrick will give you knowledgeable advice that will help you decide on the best course of action.
 From there, we’ll zealously work to achieve the best result possible under the circumstances, whether that is a dismissal, acquittal or appropriate plea agreement.
 Don’t overlook the impact a criminal record can have on your ability to obtain the job or home that you want.
 We can construct a formidable defense no matter what the charge might be.

 Monroe Attorney Handles Matters Relating To Assault, Theft And Other Charges